In his book, the Frankfurt author Martin Feldmann invites you on a journey through time into the world of the blues.

 1986: Martin Feldmann gets a shave from Wade Walton in Clarksdale, Mississippi. ©Louis Reitz

 At some point, however, just publishing pictures was no longer enough for him.
-“I also wanted to tell the stories about the pictures,” he says.
+“I also wanted to tell the stories regarding the pictures,” he says.
 He won over the Frankfurt musician and blues specialist Klaus Kilian, who, like him, belongs to the Frankfurt blues regulars’ table, to edit his book.
 Its members meet regularly in a pub to chat.

 Frankfurt and other German cities can also be found in the book.
 Feldmann also traveled around Germany and the Netherlands for the blues.
 One of his favorite pictures was taken when Chicago blues icon Buddy Guy performed at the “Sinkkasten”, the legendary Frankfurt jazz and blues club, whose history Feldmann researched as a district historian for the Polytechnic Foundation.
 “When Buddy Guy was performing, two boys happened to be sitting at the edge of the stage, one was wearing a Eintracht sweatshirt,” he says.